M1-CHPS/glhpc/docs/lab5.md

 #### f) Implement phase folding light curve

-Phase folding is a simple technique to visualize periodic signals: we fold the data over a given period so that the signals overlaps, highlighting patterns.
+Phase folding is a simple technique to visualize periodic signals: we fold the data over a given period so that the signals overlap, highlighting patterns.

 ```python title="Phase Folding"
 # ...
 Load data here